 UPDATE Tuesday 26 May

-The Department of Culture, Heritage & the Gaeltacht has published a new booklet on the support and information available to the arts sector in response to the COVID-19 crisis.
+The of Department of Media, Tourism, Arts, Culture, Sport and the Gaeltacht has published a new booklet on the support and information available to the arts sector in response to the COVID-19 crisis.

 In an introduction to the booklet, the Minister for Culture, Heritage & the Gaeltacht, Josepha Madigan TD, writes: